 Coat types, according to Havanese standards, will be one of three types: smooth, curly, or wavy, with the most sought-after being soft and wavy.
 Some adults may have short hair.
 A short, tight curly coat can cost points in the Havanese standard competition.

 The intelligent expression on a Havanese dog’s face will draw focus to the eyes.
-The eye pigment i is solid black around the rims, except on chocolate dogs whose eyes are rimmed in chocolate colors.
+The eye pigment is solid black around the rims, except on chocolate dogs whose eyes are rimmed in chocolate colors.
 A Havanese without black eye rims, except the chocolate, will not meet the Havanese standards for judging.
-The leather of their medium length ears should reach halfway to the nose and be set high on the head.
+The leather of their medium-length ears should reach halfway to the nose and be set high on the head.

 The ears, when the dog is on alert, will rise from their widest point on the skull to form a slight arch.

-Care and Training
+Havanese Care and Training

 The Havanese dog is a very popular breed today, especially in the United States, where these puppies can sell for a premium price.
-This is good news to a breed that suffered a crisis in the 20th century, and has now come back with a vengeance.
+This is good news to a breed that suffered a crisis in the 20th century and has now come back with a vengeance.

 This breed is always on the hunt for someone to play with, and he needs plenty of quality time with his family, and playtime to burn off his abundant energy.
 A Havanese will remain playful and generally happy throughout his life, unlike some breeds that tend to get grumpier as they age.
-Havanese pups are fiercely loyal to their families, and have plenty of love to offer.
+Havanese pups are fiercely loyal to their families and have plenty of love to offer.

 To assist in the process, some breeders are now recommending the use of a litter box that contains a hard, cylindrical paper pellet.
 This pellet can attract the dog to the box, encouraging the pup to use the box earlier and more often.
 This has become a popular method of housebreaking a number of toy breeds, including the Havanese.

 Due to his fierce loyalty and courage, you may also find that your tiny Havanese pup will be an effective watchdog as well.
 While his size might keep him from looking too intimidating, his noise can be an effective deterrent to intruders.
 If you are interested in finding a Havanese puppy for your next family pet, make sure that you purchase your pup from a reputable breeder.
 This helps to ensure that you get a puppy that is healthy and well-bred.